pingidentity/terraform-provider-pingdirectory/docs/resources/default_http_connection_handler.md

 - `keep_stats` (Boolean) Indicates whether to enable statistics collection for this connection handler.
 - `key_manager_provider` (String) Specifies the key manager provider that will be used to obtain the certificate to present to HTTPS clients.
 - `listen_address` (String) Specifies the address on which to listen for connections from HTTP clients.
 If no value is defined, the server will listen on all addresses on all interfaces.
+- `listen_port` (Number) Specifies the port number on which the HTTP Connection Handler will listen for connections from clients.
 - `low_resources_connection_threshold` (Number) Specifies the number of connections, which if exceeded, places this handler in a low resource state where a different idle time limit is applied on the connections.
 - `low_resources_idle_time_limit` (String) Specifies the maximum idle time for a connection when this handler is in a low resource state as defined by low-resource-connections.
 The max idle time is applied when waiting for a new request to be received on a connection, when reading the headers and content of a request, or when writing the headers and content of a response.
 - `num_request_handlers` (Number) Specifies the number of threads that will be used for accepting connections and reading requests from clients.